TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Account/TYPO3Account.rst

 .. note::

-   Once you have registered you will receive an e-mail from the system to verify your account - basic stuff.
+   Once you have registered you will receive an email from the system to verify your account - basic stuff.